 Investigators in San Joaquin, California spent over a year tracking food sales on the Facebook group and charged about seven people in the sting.

 Selling on Facebook is Considered a Business

-Even though Ruelas traded food for goods and only occasionally sold dishes through a Facebook group, California still considered it business activity.
+Even though Ruelas traded food for goods and only occasionally sold dishes through a Facebook group, California still considered

 Some states do allow hobbies to operate without being a business, but in Ruelas’ case, it was decided she was running a business and a food facility which requires inspections and health department certifications.